darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/1. Base/2. Components/Brokers/Kafka.md

 4. Headers — Metadata of message | Key: Value | Optional  Example: MIME-type, request_uuid, ...
 5. Partition & Offset
 6. Timestamp

+When communicating with a Kafka cluster, all messages are sent to the partition’s leader.
+The leader is responsible for writing the message to its own in sync replica and, once that message has been committed, is responsible for propagating the message to additional replicas on different brokers.
+Each replica acknowledges that they have received the message and can now be called in sync.
 ### Writing strategy

 ![](../../../../../_Attachments/Pasted%20image%2020240121160514.png)